chanshiyucx/blog/journal/004-interview-simulation.md

 For domain-specific knowledge, I'd start with the company's documentation and industry standards, then actively learn from colleagues and hands-on project work.

-### Technical Architect

-> If you had to architect a real-time dashboard showing solar panel performance across multiple sites in different countries, what would be your high-level approach?

-Vue.js with TypeScript and Composition API for better state management.

-I'd use Pinia for global state and implement WebSocket connections for real-time updates.

-For visualization, I'd integrate Chart.js with Vue's reactive system.
-The UX would feature responsive layouts.

-For Performance, virtual scrolling with Vue Virtual Scroller, lazy loading for charts using Vue's async components, and intelligent caching with keep-alive.

-For scalability, use a CDN for static assets and progressive loading, show critical data first.

-My experience with Vue.js and TypeScript in storage management is a perfect fit for this challenge.

 ### Data Visualization

 > Can you walk me through a specific project where you implemented a data visualization dashboard?